 First and foremost, Kamado is the best of the best.
 The inventors would buy the “best ceramic grill” on the market, only to notice cracks (literally and metaphorically) in its appearance, as well as performance.
 They soon became frustrated and designed their own, pulling out all the stops.
 Most importantly for pizza, Kamado grills feature easy-to-use temperature controls for even the most novice of grillers.
 While you can cook pizzas directly on the grate, a pizza stone will allow for more controlled cooking and ultimately a superior end product.

 There are many types of pizza stones that will do the job.
-The simplest form, a terracotta garden tile, will suffice, but be weary.
-They do have a dangerous habit of cracking and even exploding when subjected to rapid changes of temperature.
+The simplest form, a terracotta garden tile, will suffice, but be wary.
+They do have a dangerous habit of cracking and even exploding when subjected to rapid changes in temperature.
 You can also check out clay, cast iron, and steel pizza stones.
-Each have their own set of pros and cons, ranging in price, durability, and techniques for use, so it’s best to do a little research to get the one that works for your needs.
+Each has their own set of pros and cons, ranging in price, durability, and techniques for use, so it’s best to do a little research to get the one that works for your needs.

-Here is the Primo 338 Porcelain Glazed Pizza Baking Stone, one of my favorites!
-It looks like no other – see the picture here on Amazon.
+Here is the Primo 340 Porcelain Glazed Pizza Baking Stone, one of my favorites:

 Practice makes perfect